California's mallard population is in decline

 California Waterfowl convened a mallard summit on Aug.
 3, 2019, bringing together representatives of a variety of governmental and non-governmental agencies to discuss the issues affecting mallard populations.
 (Click here for a copy of Powerpoint presentations - warning: 253MB.)

-Would reducing mallard limits solve the problem?
-No. Click here to learn why.
+Would reducing mallard limit to five solve the problem?

 CRITICAL HUB: LKNWR (Infographic PDF) (California Waterfowl, Fall 2019)